- Zimbabwe has a high HIV prevalence. Unprotected heterosexual sex continues to be the main transmission route for new infections.

-Despite Zimbabwe being one of UNAIDS’ priority counties for the scale up of voluntary medical male circumcision (VMMC), and VMMC being listed in the country's National Combination Prevention Strategy28, Zimbabwe currently has one of the poorest VMMC coverage rates in sub-Saharan Africa.
-By 2018, Zimbabwe aims to reach 1.3 million men with VMMC (80% of 13-29 year olds)29
+Zimbabwe is one of UNAIDS’ priority countries for the scale up of voluntary medical male circumcision (VMMC), and VMMC being listed in the country's current prevention strategy Zimbabwe.

 A study on how to encourage uptake among adolescents recommended promoting VMMC as an intelligent lifestyle choice rather than a medical intervention.
-Various youth campaigns on radio, social media and in schools, including celebrity endorsements, have been running over the last few years to this effect.34
+Various youth campaigns on radio, social media and in schools, including celebrity endorsements, have run to this effect.64

 Pre-exposure prophylaxis (PrEP)

 Zimbabwe is currently implementing ongoing demonstration and research projects to investigate the uptake and impact of pre-exposure prophylaxis (PrEP).
-PrEP uses antiretroviral drugs to protect HIV-negative people from HIV before potential exposure to the virus.
-In Zimbabwe, this has been specifically targeted at young women and girls among whom HIV prevalence is high.35
+PrEP uses antiretroviral drugs to protect HIV-negative people from HIV.

 Social and cultural barriers